ohanatechnology/animal-game/README.md

 # Animal Game by Daniel Ohana

-Animal Game for arc infrastructure coding challenge.Presented as a console application.
+Animal Game for arc infrastructure coding challenge.
+Presented as a console application.

 # To Do / Improvements